Riviera Country Club - Golf Digest

 George C. Thomas Jr. & William P. Bell (1926)/Bill Coore & Ben Crenshaw (R. 1993)/Ron Forse (R. 1997)/Tom Fazio (R. 1999, 2012)

-A compact but clever design by George C. Thomas Jr. and associate William P. Bell, Riviera features everything from a long Redan par 3 to a bunker in the middle of a green to an alternate-fairway par 4.
-With its 18th green at the base of a natural amphitheater, Riviera seems tailor-made as a tournament venue.
-It's hosted an annual PGA Tour event, but no U.S. Open since 1948.
-It will be the site of the 2017 U.S. Amateur.
-Will that be a harbinger of a bigger USGA event to come?
-With the Open rewarded elsewhere through 2026, it doesn't appear so.
+A compact and shrewd design by George C. Thomas Jr. and associate William P. Bell, Riviera features everything from a long Redan par 3 to a bunker in the middle of a green to an alternate-fairway par 4.
+With its 18th green at the base of a natural amphitheater, and its primary rough consisting of club-grabbing Kikuyu, Riviera seems tailor-made as a tournament venue.
+It’s hosted a PGA Championship in 1995, a U.S. Senior Open in 1998 and a U.S. Amateur in 2017, but no U.S. Open since 1948.
+With the U.S. Open rewarded to nearby LA Country Club for 2023, it doesn’t appear Riviera will get another Open.
+But it’s the site of an annual PGA Tour event, which is even better exposure to the golf world.

 100 Greatest History: Ranked since 1966.
 Highest ranking: No. 18, 1985-86.
 Previous ranking: No. 24